Passion (musical): Original London production

 The show opened in the West End, with significant musical and script revisions, at the Queen's Theatre in 1996.
 Directed by Jeremy Sams, the cast featured Michael Ball as Giorgio, Helen Hobson as Clara, and Maria Friedman as Fosca.
 The production ran for 232 performances.
 A recording was later made of the show performed in concert, with nearly all of the original London cast recreating their roles and preserving the musical changes from the earlier production.

 2010 London revival

-A production at the Donmar Warehouse in London, as part of Sondheim's 80th birthday celebrations, opened on September 10, 2010, in previews, with the official opening September 21, running through November 27.
+A production was mounted at the Donmar Warehouse in London to coincide with Sondheim's 80th birthday celebrations in 2010.
+It began previews on September 10, opened on September 21, and then continued a sold-out limited engagement until closing on November 27.
 It was directed by Jamie Lloyd, who was the Donmar associate director at the time, and the cast included Argentine actress Elena Roger, Scarlett Strallen, and David Thaxton.
 This production won the Evening Standard Awards, Best Musical Award.
 Thaxton won the Olivier Award for Best Actor in a Musical.
+During the matinee performance on October 2, actor David Birrell was injured on stage by a faulty firearm, resulting in hospitalization and the cancellation of several performances.